-According to Assumption 2, as the attack strength is limited, the attack vector can also be linearized around $\bm{\theta}_0$ as \cite{liu2019joint}:
+According to Assumption 2, as the attack strength is limited, the attack vector can also be linearised around $\bm{\theta}_0$ as \cite{liu2019joint}:

 We design the MTD algorithm based on the simplified AC model \eqref{eq:linear_equation}-\eqref{eq:linear_attack} using active power flow measurements.
-The designed MTD will be then applied on the original AC model \eqref{eq:power_balance}-\eqref{eq:ac_se} to verify the performance.
+The proposed MTD will be applied to the original AC model \eqref{eq:power_balance}-\eqref{eq:ac_se} in the simulation.